dphogit/Hobble/docs/reference.md

 ### Arithmetic Operators

 These operators perform arithmetic with Number type operands.
-These operators are categorized as either **unary** (one operand) or **binary** (two operands).
+These operators are categorised as either **unary** (one operand) or **binary** (two operands).

 #### Addition Operator +